-There are a lot of social media gurus/life coaches telling us all how we can best use our time to better ourselves during this lockdown.
+There are a lot of social media gurus/life coaches telling us all how we can best use our time to better ourselves during this lockdown caused by the Covid-19 pandemic.
 From encouraging us to start a new business (in this time of strife?), or get fit for summer, to calling us slackers if we don’t do something great, it’s all a bit much.

 It would be fantastic if we could all rise to the occasion but some of us are struggling with this strange new reality.

-Since the lockdown I’ve been trying to write something.
+Since the lockdown, I’ve been trying to write something.
 Anything.
-I’ve had Scrivener opened on my work in progress begging me to add just a few words.
+I’ve had Scrivener open on my work in progress begging me to add just a few words.
 I’ve had Microsoft Word opened begging me to write a blog post.
-I started writing ‘six things to binge watch whilst on lockdown’ and only got as far as number one before abandoning my efforts.
+I started writing ‘six things to binge-watch whilst on lockdown’ and only got as far as number one before abandoning my efforts.
 It’s hard to focus.

 At a time like this, it’s okay to not be okay.